American Horror Story: Roanoke

-Created by Ryan Murphy and Brad Falchuk for cable network FX, the series is produced by 20th Century Fox Television.
+Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
 Roanoke was broadcast between September 14 to November 16, 2016, consisting of 10 episodes and marking the first time the series premiered outside of October.
 Before the premiere, Murphy stated the sixth season would be "more rogue" and "dark" in contrast to its predecessor, Hotel.
 Details about its plot and cast were kept secret until the first episode aired, an unusual approach to publicity for the series.
 As such, it became the first iteration of the series to not release a subtitle before the season premiere.
 Several potential themes were theorized based on various promotional material produced by FX.
 After the release of pictures taken from the set in Santa Clarita, it was widely speculated that the season would incorporate the infamous 1580s Roanoke Colony disappearance.

-Roanoke has received mostly positive reviews, with critics noting its subdued aesthetic and pacing compared to earlier seasons.
-The second half of the season was met with mixed criticism.
+Roanoke has received mostly positive reviews.